Find the IP Address of any Domain Name

 How to perform a DNS lookup

-To use the DNS lookup command, enter the domain URL into the DNS lookup tool above and select Lookup or press Enter.
+To use the DNS lookup command, enter the domain URL into the DNS lookup tool above.
+Then, select Lookup or press Enter.
 The DNS tracker will return the IPv4 address records for a domain in a domain lookup.

-You can also use the nslookup command to check nameservers for domains rather than using the full DNS lookup command.
+You can also use the nslookup command to as a DNS lookup command tool to check nameservers for domains.
+Do this rather than using the full DNS lookup command.
 Furthermore, you can use the DNS checker above to perform an in-site DNS lookup.

-To do a DNS lookup in a Windows computer, go to Start, then Run, and type command to open the command prompt.
+To do a domain name system lookup in a Windows computer, go to Start, then Run, and type command to open the command prompt.
 Type nslookup as the DNS lookup command and hit Enter.
 Your search will bring back information about your local DNS default server and IP address.

 If you're using a Mac computer, go to the Finder menu in the upper right corner and click Go.
 Find Utilities, then select Terminal.
 In the pop-up box, type nslookup followed by the IP address or domain you want to query, and then hit Enter.
 Your search will return the DNS server and IP address of the information you entered.

-If you want to know how to look up a domain to find the owner, use a WHOIS Domain Lookup or the WHOIS IP Lookup tool once you have a domain's IP address.
+If you want to know how to look up a domain to find the owner, there are other tools available.
+Use a WHOIS Domain Lookup or the WHOIS IP Lookup tool once you have a domain's IP address.
 The WHOIS lookup works to check domain owners and identifies the owners of various IP addresses.

 What are DNS records?

 DNS records are essentially the data components of the domain name system.
 They keep the Internet functioning properly, as each website has DNS records that can be accessed through a lookup.
-These records are kept on DNS servers.
+These records exist on DNS servers.

-These records help map between domain names and IPs, include important data like IPs or record values, and host the record's time-to-live, indicating how long a DNS resolver should cache the DNS record before a refresh.
+These records help map between domain names and IPs, include important data like IPs or record values, and host the record's time-to-live.
+This time indicates how long a DNS resolver should cache the DNS record before a refresh.

-What DNS record types can be looked up?
+What DNS record types can you look up?

 • A records.
 A records are the most common DNS record type.
 They translate domain names into IP addresses.
-By specifying an A record, domain owners can ensure their site's accessibility.
+By specifying an A record, domain owners can ensure their site's ease of acccess.

 • AAAA records.
 AAAA records map domain names to IPv6 addresses.
 This allows users to connect to servers using the newer IP protocol.